t-dash-do/snabbare/README.md

   * an HTML tag
   * an array of 'modifiers' which consists of both HTML attributes and DOM properties
   * and an array of child Elements
-- call elementToSnabbdomVNode with
+- call elementToSnubbdomVNode with
   * the Element created above
   * function that takes any message (generally a custom sum type) and updates application state and renders that updated state
 - call patch with
-  * the output of elementToSnabbdomVNode
+  * the output of elementToSnubbdomVNode
-  * and the previous output of elementToSnabbdomVNode from a prior application state
+  * and the previous output of elementToSnubbdomVNode from a prior application state

 TODO: